nikhil-x-gupta/visual-ai/register/README.md

         hostname -i

   It should not be the local loopback address.
-If that is the case then edit /etc/hosts and make an entry like *ip-address hostname* and verify the result of the above command again.
+If that is the case then edit */etc/hosts* and make an entry like

+        *ip-address hostname*

+  Verify the result of the above command again.

 2. Copy node_policy_tflite.json and user_input_app_tflite.json locally